sabaresh43/hotelnewUI/docs/GETTING_STARTED.md

-# Getting Started Guide - Golobe Travel Agency
+# Getting Started Guide - Destiine Travel Agency

-Welcome to the Golobe Travel Agency project!
+Welcome to the Destiine Travel Agency project!
 This comprehensive guide will help you set up and run the project locally on your machine.

 ## 📋 Table of Contents